idio-lang/DIPS/source/scheme/advanced-scheme.rst

        (*formal2* *arg2*))
   *body+*)

-firstly, partly into a function definition:
+in the first case into a function definition:

 .. parsed-literal::